ndf-zz/asfv1/README.md

 An FV-1 assembly program recogised by asfv1 closely resembles the SpinIDE (.spn) format.
-It is made up of zero to 128 instructions with optional target labels and any number of optional comments, and assembly directives.
-Text names and symbols are matched case-insensitively.
-Each of the input instructions is assembled into a single 32 bit machine code for the FV-1.
+It is made up of zero to 128 instructions with optional targets, labels, comments and assembly directives.
+Instruction mnemonics, targets and labels are matched case-insensitively.
+Each of the input instructions is assembled into a single 32 bit machine code.
 If less than 128 asssembly instructions are input, the unallocated program space is padded with 'NOP' instructions.
 Example: